msdale/e-commerce/README.md

 To install locally, clone this repository to your local environment.
 This is a node application, so node must be installed.
 MySQL must also be installed locally.
 For mySQL installation see https://dev.mysql.com/doc/refman/8.0/en/installing.html.
 If you need to install node, check out this link  https://nodejs.org/en/download/.
 Once mySQL and node (and npm) are installed, attach to the repository root directory and update npm dependencies with the following command:

-* npm install jest express mysql2 dotenv sequelize
+* npm install express mysql2 dotenv sequelize

 Additionally you must execute the a database initialization script.
 Attach to the root directory of the repository and connect to mySQL, then type the source command...